Carhn/PlanItOut/Deliverables/Submitted/Deliverable_2.md

    - Units of Time (Planning Poker):

-   9. User Story #9:
+   9. User Story #9:  As a user, I want to be able to set some of my reminders to repeatable so I do not rewrite my reminders over and over.
-   - Priority:
+   - Priority: Should
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 2 Hours

-   10. User Story #10:
+   10. User Story #10: As a user, I want my app to have an easy to understand dynamic so that I feel productive
-   - Priority:
+   - Priority: Should
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 3 Hours

    11. User Story #11: